ardgeor/ardgeor.github.io/_posts/2023-01-16-abusing-shared-object-in-android-applications.md

   * If disabling the `FLAG_SECURE` flag is required, an unprotected shared object (being loaded before the PIN pad is used) is needed.
   * If the `show_touches` option is needed, the attack privilege must allow to edit the system settings.
 Moreover, a shell session **not related to ADB** is needed.

 4. The attack can apply to any application, without customization, as long as the required conditions are fulfilled.

+5. No reverse engineering is required.

-### What else?
+## What else?

 Note that if we are able to inject code, this opens the door to new attacks :)

-### Conclusion
+## Conclusion
 * Keep thinking about security, don't take it for granted.
 * Pay attention to the small details.
 Is there an easy way in somewhere?
 * Keep this picture in sight: